The Role of Masks in Mitigating Viral Spread on Networks: Epidemic Models

-In line with prior literature on stochastic epidemic models, we assume the contact network $\mathcal{G}$ is drawn from the configuration model \cite{molloy1995critical}, which is a random graph satisfying a prescribed degree distribution (e.g., Poisson, power law).
-Specifically, we specify a distribution $\{p_k \}_{k \ge 0}$ with support on the non-negative integers, so that $p_k$ is the probability that an arbitrary vertex has degree $k$.
-From the construction of the configuration model, the degrees of vertices in $\mathcal{G}$ are drawn independently from $\{p_k \}_{k \ge 0}$.
+In line with prior literature on stochastic epidemic models, we generate the contact network $\mathcal{G}$ by the {\em configuration model} \cite{molloy1995critical}.
+Namely, we specify a distribution $\{p_k \}_{k \ge 0}$ with support on the non-negative integers, where $p_k$ is the probability that an arbitrary vertex has {\em degree} $k$, i.e., it is connected to $k$ other nodes via an {\em undirected} edge.
+According to the configuration model, the degrees of vertices in $\mathcal{G}$ are drawn independently from $\{p_k \}_{k \ge 0}$.
+Equivalently, $\mathcal{G}$ is selected uniformly at random from among all graphs satisfying the {degree} distribution $p_k$.
 Next, we assume that the $M$ types of masks are randomly distributed amongst vertices in the $\mathcal{G}$.
 Let $\{m_1, \ldots, m_M\}$ be a distribution over the set $\{1, \ldots, M \}$ where $m_i$ represents the fraction of individuals who wear a mask of type-$i$.
 We further assume that the type of mask is chosen independently\footnote{The independence assumption is for mathematical tractability, as it implies that the distribution of mask types within a vertex's neighborhood is given by $\{m_i\}_{i = 1}^M$.
 One can imagine realistic scenarios where this is not the case; for instance, individuals who wear a mask may be more likely to interact with other mask-wearers, rather than non-mask-wearers.} from $\{m_i \}_{i =1}^M$ over all vertices in $G$.
 See Table \ref{table:parameters} for a succinct description of our model parameters, and Figure \ref{fig:schematic} for an illustration of the spreading process.
 For each $i=1, \ldots, M$, our goal is to compute the following quantities of interest: the PE assuming that the initially infected node is of type-$i$, and the ES of the infected type-$i$ individuals.